robertomanfreda/rmorphing/level_1/LEVEL_1.md

 ### step_2 --> 2_landmark_detector_fps.py

-This step is the same as above but an FPS counter was added in order to track performance issues.
+This step is the same as above, but an FPS counter was added in order to track performance issues.
 The output should be something similar:

 ![](resources/1_2.png?raw=true)